Wild water buffalo: Distribution and habitat

 The wild water buffalo occurs in India, Nepal, Bhutan, Thailand, and Cambodia, with an unconfirmed population in Myanmar.
 It has been extirpated in Bangladesh, Laos, Vietnam and Sri Lanka.
 It inhabits wet grasslands, swamps, flood plains and densely vegetated river valleys.

 In India, it is largely restricted to in and around Kaziranga, Manas and Dibru-Saikhowa National Parks, Laokhowa Wildlife Sanctuary and Bura Chapori Wildlife Sanctuary and in a few scattered pockets in Assam, and in and around D'Ering Memorial Wildlife Sanctuary in Arunachal Pradesh.
 A small population survives in Balphakram National Park in Meghalaya, and in Chhattisgarh in Indravati National Park and Udanti Wildlife Sanctuary.
-This population might extend into adjacent parts of Odisha and Gadchiroli District of Maharashtra.
+This population might extend into adjacent parts of Odisha.
 In the early 1990s, there may still have been about 3,300–3,500 wild water buffaloes in Assam and the adjacent states of northeast India.
 In 1997, the number was assessed at less than 1,500 mature individuals.